Suhail Basalama

 📚 My Research

 I’m a Ph.D. researcher at UCLA’s VAST Lab, working at the intersection of hardware and machine learning.
 My work spans hardware-software co-design, high-level synthesis, and efficient accelerator architectures for ML workloads.
-I build compilers, frameworks, and design automation tools that push the limits of FPGA and ASIC performance.
+I build hardware compilers, frameworks, and design space exploration tools for automating ML hardware acceleration on FPGAs and ASICs.

 Always happy to discuss research, exchange ideas, or collaborate! 😊